Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-share/README.md

 ### Create the client
 The Azure Storage File Share client library for Python allows you to interact with four types of resources: the storage account itself, file shares, directories, and files.
 Interaction with these resources starts with an instance of a [client](#clients).
-To create a client object, you will need the storage account's file service endpoint URL and a credential that allows you to access the storage account:
+To create a client object, you will need the storage account's file service URL and a credential that allows you to access the storage account:

 ```python